veloce/scalachessjs/README.md

 ## Features

-* Fully asynchronous: runs in a web worker, it doesn't block your UI while you're computing chess logic.
+* Fully asynchronous: runs in a web worker, it does not block your UI while you're computing chess logic.
-* Completely stateless: you send the complete game position for each request, either with FEN or PGN
+* Completely stateless: you send the complete game position in each request, either with FEN or PGN
-* Built from extensively tested code: the scala library is by itself well tested and it also powers all the chess logic of the thousands of games being played every day on [lichess.org](http://lichess.org).
+* Built from extensively tested code: the scalachess library is by itself well tested and powers all the chess logic of the thousands of games being played every day on [lichess.org](http://lichess.org).
 * Multi variants support: Chess 960, King Of The Hill, Three-check, Antichess, Atomic chess, Horde, Racing Kings, Crazyhouse!